Chandrasen Rathore: Early life

-Born on 30 July 1541, Chandrasen was the son of Rao Maldeo, Raja of Marwar.
+Born on 16 July 1541, Chandrasen was the sixth son of Rao Maldeo, Raja of Marwar.
 He was also the younger brother of Udai Singh, his successor.

 Maldeo named him his successor, putting aside the claims of his older brothers, Ram and Udai Singh.
 This led to an eternal rivalry between Chandrasen and Udai Singh.

 Reign

 On the death of Rao Maldeo, Chandrasen ascended the gadi (throne) of Marwar.

-Although there was no law of Primogeniture present, rarely had the rights of the older child been put aside.
+Although Marwar had no law of Primogeniture, rarely had the rights of the older child been put aside.
 This led to feud between Chandrasen and his brothers.

 In 1562, Ramchandra, Udai Singh and Raimal rebelled at Sojat, Gangani and Dunda respectively.
-When Chandrasen had sent army to subdue them, Ramchandra and Raimal fled the battlefield without facing him.
+When Chandrasen sent an army to subdue them, Ramchandra and Raimal fled the battlefield without facing him.

 In December 1562, Chandrasen fought Udai Singh and defeated him in Lohawat.
-In this battle, both sides suffered great loses in men and material.
+In this battle, both sides suffered great losses in men and material.
 Udai Singh had given a blow with an axe to Chandrasen, and he also received a blow from Rawal Megh Raj, an ally of Chandrasen.

 Chandrasen then fought Ramchandra at Nadol in 1563 and when Ramchandra saw no chance of his success, he fled to Nagore.
 Akbar took advantage of these internal disputes, and with the help of the rajas of Bikaner and Amer, fought Chandrasen in several battles.

 In 1564, Hussain Quli Khan-i-Jahan invaded and captured the fort of Jodhpur.
 Chandrasen was then forced to retreat to Bhadrajun.
 Chandrasen Rathore continued to defy Mughal suzerainty by attacking the imperial forces every now and then.
 He also succeeded in establishing himself in the northern part of Marwar.
 However, he failed to consolidate his position and lost both men and material.
 The initial six years of his exile seems to be the hardest and he was forced to sell his family's heirlooms in order to continue his struggle.

-In November 1570, Chandrasen had come from Bhadrajun to attend the Mughal Court in Nagore.
-Udai Singh had also come to this court from Phalodi.
-It seems both the brothers had come to the court with the intention of getting Jodhpur back.
-But Chandrasen, however, left the court soon after his arrival but left his son, Raisingh, there.
-It seems Chandrasen had left the court as he realised he could not get Jodhpur back by Royal favours.
-Also it appears that the Udai Singh had managed to get Royal favours and also his presence may have soured the atmosphere for Chandrasen.